FalkorDB/docs/persistence_replication.md

   -e REPLICATION_MODE=replica \
   -e REPLICATION_MASTER_HOST=falkordb-master \
   -e REPLICATION_ID=replica1 \
+  -p 6379:6379 \
   falkordb/falkordb
 ```

 In this setup:

 * The -e REPLICATION_MODE=replica flag sets the instance as a replica.
 * The -e REPLICATION_MASTER_HOST=falkordb-master flag specifies the master instance's hostname or IP address.
 * The -e REPLICATION_ID=replica1 assigns a unique ID to this replica.

 You can add additional replicas by repeating the command with different container names and REPLICATION_IDs.